SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/index.rst

 Quick Start Guide
 *****************

-The sections below describe *very* briefly the steps to set up and run the Salish Sea NEMO code on several compute platforms.
+The sections below describe *very* briefly the steps to set up and run the SalishSeaCast NEMO code on various compute platforms.

 .. toctree::
     :maxdepth: 2

     salish
-    westgrid
     computecanada